Tilto66/Password_generator_in_python/README.md

 # Credits
-all credits to my friends who is very good at python but doesn't have a github account
+all credits to my friends who create this script and (btw) he is very good at python but doesn't have a github account